MohammadAlBanna/multiResponsiveTables/README.md

 # MultiResponsiveTables
 Your website is fully responsive?
 What about tables?
-This library is for you IF you don't use any CSS frameworks!
+This jQuery function is for you IF you don't use any CSS frameworks (e.g: Bootstrap)!

 # Normal Tables
 ![](https://i.imgur.com/UP1oQ2u.png)

-# Using the library
+# Using the function
 ![](https://i.imgur.com/TUavnEa.png)

 # How to use (JavaScript)